beeware/briefcase/docs/how-to/code-signing/windows.rst

 Certificate's SHA-1 Thumbprint
 ------------------------------

-Unfortunately, on Windows, :doc:`briefcase package
-</reference/commands/package>` cannot retrieve the code-signing
-certificate's identity automatically so you will need to get it manually.
+On Windows, :doc:`briefcase package </reference/commands/package>` cannot retrieve the list of installed code signing certificates automatically.
+You need to retrieve the identity manually, and provide the certificates identity as a command line argument.

 The certificates installed on the machine are available in the Certificate Manager.
 Search for "User Certificates" in the Start Menu to access certificates